Harrisburg, Pennsylvania Project

 Dan is an avid outdoorsman.
 He loves to fish, hunt, hike and paddle.
 He has been a professor at Gettysburg College for the last 25 years and looks forward to retirement in the near future.
 He lives in Camp Hill Pa with his wife Jill and enjoys spending time outdoors with his adult sons J.D. and Ben.

-David Bernhart, Mentor
+David Bernhardt, Mentor

 David has lived in many parts of Pennsylvania and enjoyed many of its streams over the years.
 Growing up he enjoyed fishing with his grandfather, dad and many good friends along the way, and still looking for any spare time to get back out on the water.
 He is passionate about helping others and kids and is involved in helping those in need in ways beyond the stream, serving on the boards of the Children’s Home of York, Able Services, Leg Up Farm, and the Red Lion Educational Foundation.
 He lives in Red Lion with his wife and is enjoying seeing his own children blossom in the world.